White Sox vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- The White Sox have played as the underdog in three of their past 10 games and have gone 2-1 in those contests.
+- In four games as the underdog over the last 10 matchups, the White Sox have a record of 2-2.

-- When it comes to the over/under, the White Sox and their opponents are 3-7-0 in their previous 10 games.
+- In their previous 10 matchups with a total posted by oddsmakers, the White Sox and their opponents are 2-8-0 when it comes to hitting the over.

-- The White Sox's ATS record is 2-1-0 over their last 10 games (bookmakers set spreads in three of those matchups).
+- The White Sox have covered the runline in the two of their previous 10 games that had a set spread.

 White Sox Betting Records & Stats

-- Chicago has not been a bigger underdog this season than the +180 moneyline set for this game.
+- Chicago has not entered a game this season as a bigger underdog on the moneyline than the +225 odds on it winning this game.

-- The White Sox have an implied victory probability of 35.7% according to the moneyline set by oddsmakers for this matchup.

-- Chicago's games have gone over the total in 31 of its 67 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!